Glossary of Italian gold-ground painting

 B

-Baldachin — It. baldacchino
+Baldachin — Tech.

 A canopy of honour depicted above enthroned figures in panel painting, often rendered in tooled gold to create a three-dimensional architectural illusion within a two-dimensional gilded space.

-Battiloro — It.
+Battiloro — Tech.

 A gold-beater, the craftsman who beat gold alloys into the ultra-thin sheets used as gold leaf.
 The quality of a battiloro's work directly determined the reflective quality of the fondo oro ground.

-Biacca — It.
+Biacca — Tech.

 Lead white (basic lead carbonate), the primary white pigment used in Italian panel painting.
 Mixed with egg tempera, biacca was layered over black underdrawing to model flesh and highlights.

-Bole — Fr. bol armoniac
+Bole — Tech.

 A reddish-brown or ochre-coloured clay ground applied over gesso as the final preparatory layer before gold leaf is laid.
 The warm tone of Armenian bole ensures that any gaps in the gold appear as a warm, sympathetic hue rather than a stark white.